← Back to Blog

 Cold forging generates significant friction and heat at the die-blank interface.
 Proper lubrication:

-- Reduces friction and forming forces
+• Reduces friction and forming forces

-- Dissipates heat from the die surface
+• Dissipates heat from the die surface

-- Prevents metal-to-metal adhesion (galling)
+• Helps prevent metal-to-metal adhesion (galling)

-Action: Use a cold-forging lubricant specifically formulated for your screw material (carbon steel vs. stainless steel require different formulations).
+Action: Use a cold-forging lubricant specifically formulated for your screw material (carbon steel vs. stainless steel typically require different formulations).
 Ensure consistent lubricant flow to both die halves.
 Check nozzle condition daily.

 3. Control Feed Rate and Machine Speed

-- Impact force on the die face
+• Impact force on the die face

-- Heat buildup at the die-blank interface
+• Heat buildup at the die-blank interface

-- Vibration and resonance effects
+• Vibration and resonance effects

 4. Match Die Material to Your Application

-Action: Use the decision framework:
+Action: As a general decision framework:

 5. Store and Handle Dies Properly

-- Humidity and contaminants cause surface corrosion
+• Humidity and contaminants can promote surface corrosion

 6. Inspect Dies Regularly

-- Visual inspection: Check for chipping, cracks, or uneven wear patterns after every production run
+• Visual inspection: Check for chipping, cracks, or uneven wear patterns after every production run

 Action: Create a die inspection checklist and log.
 Track die life in pieces produced per die pair.
 Identify dies that consistently underperform — the problem may be the machine, not the die.